 The principal activity of the Company is the issue of Rente Plus Notes in series under the terms of the Rente Plus Company Limited Recourse Secured Debt Issuance Programme.
 The proceeds from the issue of the Notes have initially been placed on deposit with The Royal Bank of Scotland N.V., London Branch ("RBS" or the "Swap Counterparty").
 At any time, RBS may deliver collateral assets to the Company in place of the deposit and may substitute such collateral assets with other collateral assets.
 In addition, the Company has entered into Collateral Swaps and Portfolio Credit Default Swaps with RBS.
 The risk factors relevant to the Noteholders have been disclosed in the Offering Circular, which describes how the amount payable to the Noteholders upon maturity may be less than the original principal amount subscribed on the issue date, or may even be zero.
 The Notes issued are listed on the Euronext Amsterdam N.V. stock exchange.

 RESULTS AND DIVIDENDS

-The profit for the period amounted to € 779 (year ended 30th April 2011: € 992).
+The profit for the year amounted to € 1,852 (2011: € 992).

-The Directors did not recommend a dividend for the period (year ended 30th April 2011: € Nil).
+The Directors did not recommend a dividend for the year (2011: € Nil).

 DIRECTORS